 If i were to quit from that situation am i still able to collect unemployment?
 Or my option is to not accept the demotion and not quit, but i will either be fired or just not be scheduled to work.

-Oh no you don't Bob and I mean side skirt what's really
+Oh no you don’t Bob and I mean side skirt what’s really important to know.

 Let’s first focus on the continuing education requirements the employer expected of you and if there was some “specific” or even “legal” reason for it.

 And then, if so, why you refused to comply, before we even begin to discuss if the employer’s action of demoting you, reducing your hours and therefore your remuneration rate .. might give you good cause to quit.

 Nothing like leaving out the most important information when you want to know if you have good cause to quit .. which is where I’m moving this question .. even though I’m not taking new question at this time.